Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

-Although we are able to successfully recover the $\Lambda$CDM expression given in equation \ref{eq:hubble_target} during the SR exploration using either synthetic data or the real {\it Pantheon} observational data, we note that as \cite{Exhaustive_SR}, using observational data our system finds more accurate solutions at lower complexities than the $\Lambda$CDM model.
-We attribute that to the fact that our system is only given the chance to confront its trial model of $H(z)$ to a dataset of standard candles where there is an over abundance of low z events but not to other observational constraints such as the cosmic microwave background which might tilt the balance in favor of $\Lambda$CDM as the most accurate model at its level of complexity.

-We note that contrary to the exhaustive symbolic regression approach proposed in \cite{Exhaustive_SR}, we are able to recover this expression by typically exploring $< 50$k expressions (which takes a few minutes on a modern laptop) rather than $5 \times 10^6$ even given the fact that in this study we are allowing more functions ($\cos, \sin, \exp, \log$), demonstrating the effectiveness of our approach.
+The Pareto front is given in Table \ref{table:pareto_expansion} alongside the $\Lambda$CDM expression.
+Although we are able to recover it using synthetic data, we note that as \cite{Exhaustive_SR}, using observational data our system finds more accurate solutions at lower complexities than the $\Lambda$CDM model.
+Although this could signify that the $\Lambda$CDM theory is inaccurate, here we refrain from jumping to this conclusion because our system is only given the chance to confront its trial model of $H(z)$ to a relatively noisy dataset of standard candles where there is an over abundance of low z events, and is not provided other observational constraints such as the cosmic microwave background which might tilt the balance in favor of $\Lambda$CDM as the most accurate model at its level of complexity.
+However, although the $\Lambda$CDM expression is not the global minimum with this set of observational constraints, while exploring a space of increasingly accurate expressions our system recognizes it as an intermediate step, recording it in its history, before eventually converging to a different expression.
+In addition, we note that it is not surprising that our system recovers the $\Lambda$CDM expression as we allowed a maximum of two free parameters since the main goal was simply to demonstrate our system's capabilities.
+We defer multi-parameter studies to future contributions.
+Finally we are able to recover this expression by typically exploring $< 50$k expressions (which takes less than a minute on the systems shown in Figure \ref{fig:physo_parallel_efficiency}), the same order of magnitude as in the exhaustive symbolic regression approach proposed in \cite{Exhaustive_SR} but allowing more functions ($\cos, \sin, \exp, \log$).\\